abhilashreddyy/EndGame-Assignment/README.md

 __Refer__ [this](https://youtu.be/A6wUZMdBIzE) link to see some video of how car was training.
 - These are some small instances of recording while the model was training.
-- It can be clearly observed that the model is trying to reach the destination. but unable to stay on roads
+- It can be observed that the model is trying to reach the destination and also trying to stay on roads.

 __NOTE__ : I dont have GPU so I was unable to do much hyper parameter tuning